Listen to the Children: A Worship Resource for Justice Seekers

 Reclaiming Power and Place: Executive Summary of the Final Report of the National Inquiry into Missing and Murdered Indigenous Women and Girls

-Read the Executive Summary of the Report: https://aptnnews.ca/wp-content/uploads/2019/05/FINAL-REPORT-SUMMARY.pdf.
-See page 84 to read the eight Calls for Justice for All Canadians and page 85 for more learning and allyship resources.
+Read the Executive Summary of the Report: In particular page 84 for the eight Calls for Justice for All Canadians and page 85 for allyship resources.

 Act: Plan or join a memorial march or vigil for missing and murdered Indigenous peoples often on October 4th or February 14th and participate in activities for International Women’s Day on March 8, sending a message of gender solidarity.

 Search the internet or local papers for events near you.
-KAIROS will list those we are aware of at https://www.kairoscanada.org/events and you can submit a relevant event at https://www.kairoscanada.org/events/community/add.
+KAIROS maintains a calendar of the events we are aware of.
+Help us by submiting relevant event information.
 KAIROS sponsored events will receive first priority; other events related to the issues KAIROS works on are also welcome.

 Week Six: Raising the voice of grassroots women’s organizations in peace building